yevbar/sourcegraph/doc/admin/auth/saml_with_microsoft_adfs.md

 1. Set the `appURL` in site config to a URL that the ADFS server can reach.
 1. Add an entry to `auth.providers` that points to your ADFS server's SAML metadata URL (typically containing the path `/federationmetadata/2007-06/federationmetadata.xml`).
-1. If using Sourcegraph Data Center, redeploy with the new configuration.
-(Sourcegraph Server will automatically reload the configuration and apply this change.)
+1. If needed (e.g., when deploying Sourcegraph to a Kubernetes cluster), redeploy to apply the new configuration.
+(The `sourcegraph/server` Docker container will automatically reload the configuration and apply this change.)
-1. Confirm there are no error messages in the Sourcegraph logs (for Sourcegraph Data Center, the `sourcegraph-frontend` pod logs).
+1. Confirm there are no error messages in the `sourcegraph/server` Docker container logs (or the `sourcegraph-frontend` pod logs, if Sourcegraph is deployed to a Kubernetes cluster).
 The most likely error message indicating a problem is `Error prefetching SAML service provider metadata.`.

 The example below demonstrates the properties that you must set.
 See the [SAMLAuthProvider config type](/admin/site_config#samlauthprovider-object) the full set of properties that the SAML auth provider supports.